-Sustainability is a topic of conversation in lab design communities, with many laboratory managers feeling a particular need to focus in this direction.
-The unique needs and requirements of today’s modern lab can translate into a serious negative impact on the environment due to excessive electrical and water consumption.
+Sustainability is a topic of conversation in lab design communities.
+Many laboratory managers feel a particular need to focus in this direction.
+The unique needs and requirements of today’s modern lab can translate into a serious negative impact on the environment.
+This is due to excessive electrical and water consumption.

-A LEED certified laboratory doesn’t come without a price, however — and lab managers often find themselves attempting to balance between budget and environmental impact.
-Fortunately, there are specific actions that you can take within your lab construction project to lessen your ecological footprint.
+A LEED certified laboratory doesn’t come without a price, however.
+Lab managers often find themselves attempting to balance between budget and environmental impact.
+Fortunately, you can take specific actions within your lab construction project.
+These actions will help lessen your ecological footprint.

 More lab design resources: